 While trying to access the internet, we often come across an error notification that reads ERR_SSL_PROTOCOL_ERROR.
 The website fails to load correctly, despite being connected to a secure network.

 The message might either read, “This site can’t provide a secure connection.” or “Can’t connect securely to this page.”, etc. Several reasons can cause this error.
 Read this post to find out more about this issue’s roots and the various methods to solve this problem.

 In case you come across SSL protocol error alerts, there is no need to panic as it is quite common.
 The actual cause could range from something as insignificant as incorrect data to major server troubles.

-Recommended: Best Cheap SSL Certificate Provider to Buy SSL
+Recommended: Cheap SSL Certificate Provider

 More often than not, the underlying concern can be corrected manually by us, and external technical support will not be necessary.
 Sometimes, the message would read as an err SSL protocol error.
 All of these issues are entirely manageable to a large extent.
 A quick guide to sorting out all associated problems, which also includes net::err_ssl_protocol_error, is given below: